How Many Needles In A Tattoo Gun?

 Tattoo Needle Count

 The next two digits in a needle code refer to the number of needles in the grouping.
 In 1004RL, there are four, #10-diameter needles grouped.
-The number of needles in a tattoo gun is intrinsically related to the needle type and size.
+The number of needles in a tattoo gun is intrinsically related to the needle size and type.

 A magnum, for example, comes in small, medium and large.
 The optimal number of needles for each size are: